 Further to the global outbreak of Coronavirus disease (COVID-19) in 2020, the directors of the Group continue to assess the situation within the UK and the potential risk to the operation of the business on a daily basis.
-At the time of signing of these accounts, all Adult Gaming Centres (AGCs) and Bingo venues in the UK have just reopened after a period of national government lockdown regulation.
-This came into effect on 19 December 2020 and ended on Monday 17 May 2021.
+Up to 17 May 2021, all Adult Gaming Centres (AGCs) and Bingo venues in the UK were unable to trade due to Government lockdown regulations.
+All venues have been able to trade normally from that date up to and including the balance sheet date.

-Ahead of reopening, the directors have taken all necessary measures advised by the NHS, WHO and the UK government, both within the venues and at head office.
-This includes social distancing; promoting hygiene standards and providing facilities to enable this; appropriate use of PPE; and advising any employees who are showing symptoms of the virus to remain at home.
+Ahead of reopening on 17 May 2021, the directors took all necessary measures advised by the NHS, WHO and the UK Government, both within the venues and at head office.
+This included social distancing; promoting hygiene standards and providing facilities to enable this; appropriate use of PPE; and advising any employees who are showing symptoms of the virus to remain at home.

-The Group has accessed all financial support available to it during the pandemic and also has full financial support from the UK group's parent company - Merkur Casino GmbH.
-As such, the directors do not foresee any impact on the going concern of the company as a result of the Coronavirus pandemic.
+The Group has accessed all financial support available to it during the pandemic and also has full financial support from the UK Group's parent company - Merkur Casino GmbH.
+As such, the directors do not foresee any impact on the going concern of the Group as a result of the Coronavirus pandemic.